RNDMBG/Sound-To-Haptics/README.md

 - AQUOS R8
 - AQUOS R9

-> **Note:** Devices marked ***(limited)*** may not have the X-axis linear motors or may have OEM restrictions that reduce advanced haptic playback quality.
-They should still support Android haptic APIs, but results may vary compared to flagship devices.
+> **Note:** Devices marked as ***(limited)*** may not have the X-axis linear motors or may have OEM restrictions that reduce advanced haptic playback quality.
+However, they should still support the Android haptic APIs, but results may vary compared to flagship devices.

 # Credits